 Your employer owes you a safe place to work on a Bristol Bay fishing vessel or tendering vessel.
 This duty includes the duty to provide you proper training and supervision, equipment that is in safe and proper repair, and to operate the vessel in a reasonable, safe and prudent manner to protect you from injury.
 The vessel owner owes you a duty to provide a seaworthy vessel.
 To be seaworthy, a vessel must be reasonably fit to do the assigned task, and there must be adequate crew and proper equipment.
 A piece of vessel equipment that fails under normal and expected use creates an unseaworthy condition.

 If you are injured as a result of negligence or unseaworthiness, you have the right to compensatory damages for your injuries.
 This compensation includes damages for pain and suffering, lost past and future wages, lost wage earning capacity, and past and future medical bills.

 All boats working in Bristol Bay should have insurance to provide benefits and compensation to crewmen when they are injured.
 If you have been seriously injured, don’t trust the insurance company to treat you fairly.
 They want to pay you as little compensation as possible for your injuries; that’s how all insurance companies make their money.

-If you have questions about your rights to compensation following a Bristol Bay injury accident, contact maritime lawyer James Beard to discuss your claim at 1-800-621-1091.
+If you have questions about your rights to compensation following a Bristol Bay injury accident, contact maritime lawyers James Beard and his partners at Trueb & Beard, LLC to discuss your claim at 1-800-621-1091.
 Beard is always on the side of the injured crewman and never represents the vessel owner or their insurance company.
 When Beard tells you that you have a good case, his opinion is based upon over 30 years of experience representing injured Alaska crewmen and Bristol Bay fishermen.